BentoBoxWorld/Border/README.md

 ### Show max-protection range border.

-This only applies if you are not using WABBI.
+This only applies if you are not using WBAPI.

 This is a visual border only and not a barrier.
 It displays the 🚫 particle.
 This is useful for game modes like Boxed where the player's protection area can move around.